isabella232/experience-manager-xml-documentation-learn.en/help/tutorials/web-editor/native-pdf-web-editor.md

 * **DITA-OT**

 Use this method to generate a PDF output for a map from the map dashboard.
 You can set publishing properties before generating the PDF by creating an output preset for the map that is open in the map dashboard.
-To create/edit an output preset, see  [Output Presets](https://experienceleague.adobe.com/docs/experience-manager-xml-documentation-learn/videos/output-generation/output-presets.html?lang=en).
+To create or edit an output preset, the *Understanding the output presets* section in the [XML Documentation for AEM as a Cloud Service User Guide](https://helpx.adobe.com/content/dam/help/en/xml-documentation-solution/cs-mar-22/XML-Documentation-for-Adobe-Experience-Manager_CS_User-Guide_EN.pdf).

 For more information on generating a PDF using the DITA-OT method, see [Generate PDF using DITA-OT](https://help.adobe.com/en_US/xml-documentation-for-adobe-experience-manager/DXML-master-map/user-guide/generate-output-pdf.html).

 * **FrameMaker Publishing Server (FMPS)**

 Use this method to generate a PDF output from not only the DITA content, but also FrameMaker documents (.book and .fm) available in your AEM repository.
 The PDF can be created by configuring an output preset and published using FrameMaker Publishing Server (FMPS).
 You can design and configure the look-and-feel of your output for PDF and other formats and store the same in a setting file (.sts).
 This setting file is then used by FMPS to generate output for a DITA map or .book file.
-To create/edit an output preset, see  [Output Presets](https://experienceleague.adobe.com/docs/experience-manager-xml-documentation-learn/videos/output-generation/output-presets.html?lang=en).
+To create or edit an output preset, see the  *Understanding the output presets* section in the [XML Documentation for AEM as a Cloud Service User Guide](https://helpx.adobe.com/content/dam/help/en/xml-documentation-solution/cs-mar-22/XML-Documentation-for-Adobe-Experience-Manager_CS_User-Guide_EN.pdf).

 For more information on configuring FMPS, see [Generate output from FrameMaker documents](https://help.adobe.com/en_US/xml-documentation-for-adobe-experience-manager/DXML-master-map/user-guide/fm-output-generatation.html#id1645H8040HD).